drangertornado/FTLE_Simulator/Readme.md

 After running the application, you will see a GLFW window on the screen.
 1. Use the **W**, **A**, **S**, and **D** keys for navigation.
 2. **Q** and **E** will move the camera up and down.
-3. The **TAB** key will toggle between forward flow, backward flow, and Blended view consisting of both forward and backward flow.
+3. The **TAB** key will toggle between forward flow, backward flow, and blended view consisting of both forward and backward flow.
 4. Use the arrow keys **LEFT** and **RIGHT** to decrease and increase the integration duration.
-5. Use the arrow keys **UP** and **DOWN** will change the integration start time.
+5. Use the arrow keys **UP** and **DOWN** to change the integration start time.
 6. Press **1** to toggle anti-aliasing on or off.
 7. Press **2** to toggle lighting on or off.
 8. To exit, press the **ESC** key.